 There are many federal and state laws and regulations related to pollution in our environment.

-Regulations are mandatory requirements that can apply to businesses, state or local governments, non-profit institutions, individuals (such as water operators), or other groups.
+Regulations are mandatory requirements.
+They can apply to businesses, state or local governments, non-profit institutions, and individuals.

 Some laws set the standard for the levels of pollutants allowed in the air, water, or soil.
 For example:

-- National Ambient Air Quality Standards (NAAQS), set the levels of six air pollutants, including fine particles and ozone, that can be harmful to public health and the environment.
+- National Ambient Air Quality Standards (NAAQS) set the levels of six air pollutants, including fine particles and ozone.
+These can be harmful to public health and the environment.

 - National Primary Drinking Water Regulations set the limits for specific contaminants in drinking water from public water suppliers.